gbudjeakp/UX-Developer-Intern---Web-Developer-Intern-Challenge/README.md

 - [x] If a search result has already been nominated, disable its nominate button.
   #### Approach ####
  All i had to do for this was to use the `.find()` method which returns the value of the first element in a provided array that satisfies the provided testing function, to look into our `nominationlist` array which comes from our context API to see if a title was already added to the array.
-A diabled prop was added to the `Button` component and set to the value of whatever the `.find()` method produced. if it was true then the button would be disabled but if false, it would not.
+A disabled prop was added to the `Media Card` component and set to the value of whatever the `.find()` method produced. if it was true then the button would be disabled but if false, it would not.

  - [x] Display a banner when the user has 5 nominations.
    #### Approach ####